electric-eloquence/fepper/README.md

 ### <a id="configure"></a>Configure

-Edit `pref.yml` to customize preferences and to view further documentation in the comments.
+Edit the `pref.yml` file to customize preferences and to view further documentation in the comments.
 If you wish to use the `syncback`, `frontend-copy`, or `template` tasks, you must supply values for the `backend.synced_dirs` preferences in order for those directories to get processed and copied to the backend.

 ### <a id="use"></a>Use